sebastien-gome/sebastien-gome.github.io/research.md

 However, <span class="keyword">is this mechanism universal to all subcritical flows?</span>

 In my PhD thesis, I showed how an emergent mean flow plays a crucial role in these systems by selecting the size of these discrete structures.
 This large-scale mean flow energizes turbulence from fresh incoming laminar flow, allowing it to stay statistically localized in space and create these individual structures.
 However, when this large-scale flow is suppressed, discrete structures disappear, and turbulence contaminates the flow via the propagation or retraction of small-scale vortices.
 This propagation scenario occurs via fluctuating turbulent fronts and also arises in curved or body-forced pipes.
 Surprisingly, while exhibiting a different propagation mechanism than in classical pipe or planar flows, these systems may still obey the same universal statistics.
-Indeed, in both cases, generic scaling laws of out-of-equilibrium phase transitions are expected if the transition to turbulence evolves continuously with the Reynolds number.
+Indeed, in both cases, generic scaling laws of out-of-equilibrium phase transitions are expected if the fraction of turbulence evolves continuously with the Reynolds number.

 ### 3. Extreme events in turbulence
 Description here.